mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 manualCard: true
 ---

-Material UI v6 is now stable!
+Material UI v6 is now stable - just in time to celebrate [10 years since our initial commit](https://github.com/mui/material-ui/commit/28b768913b75752ecf9b6bb32766e27c241dbc46)!
 It comes with new features, improvements, and an experimental integration for static CSS extraction.

 ## Table of contents